mikhailshepelev/JavaRushTasks/README.md

 1711 - Command line arguments, CRUD and multithreading, parsing string to date
 1712 - Task about ConcurrentQueue

-###18й уровень
-Задачи на потоки ввода/вывода
-Задача на нахождения байта с максимальным количеством повторов с использованием мапы - 1803 Задача на сортировку по байткоду через Collections - 1805 Задача на побайтовую запись в разные файлы - 1808 Задачи на Wrapper pattern - 1811-1815
-Задача на аргументы командной строки + округление дробного числа до заданного количества знаков (String.formatOf) - 1817 Задача на считывание double из файла, округление через Math.round и запись как строку в другой файл - 1820 Задача на считывание из файла, сортировка по байтам в мапе и вывод на экран количества встреченных байтов (использование SortedMap) - 1821
-Нахождение часто встречающегося байта с созданием стримов в разных потоках и добавлением в мапу - 1823 Закрытие потоков неявно через try() {} - 1824
-Создание файла через файл класс, запись в него. Использование мапы. - 1825 Шифрование и дешифрование при записи и чтении с файла - 1826 1827 - считывание и запись в файл из аргументов ком строки. Использование StringBuilder

-###19й уровень
-Задачи на адаптер паттерн - 1901-1905
-Использование StringBuilder - 1903
-Использование split метода с лимитом
-Задачи на FileReader/Writer - 1906-1910
+### 18 Level
+Tasks about input/output streams
+1803 - Finding a byte with the maximum number of repetitions using a map
+1805 - Sorting by bytecode via Collections
+1808 - Bitwise writing to a different files
+1811-1815 - Wrapper pattern example
+1817 - Command line arguments + rounding a decimal number to a specified precision (String.formatOf)
+1820 - Reading a double value from a file, rounding through Math.round and writing as a string to another file
+1821 - Reading from a file, sorting by bytes in the map and displaying to console a number of bytes encountered (using SortedMap)
+1823 - Finding a frequently occurring byte via creating streams in different threads and adding to the map
+1824 - Closing streams via try-catch with resources
+1825 - Creating a file through a file class, writing to it using a map
+1826 - Encryption and decryption when writing and reading from a file
+1827 - Reading and writing to a file from command line arguments using StringBuilder

+### 19 Level
+1901-1905 - Adapter pattern implementation example
+1903 - StringBuilder implementation
+Using the split method with a limit
+1906-1910 - Tasks about FileReader/Writer
-1910 - проверка char на regex
+1910 - checking char for regex
-1911-1915 - задачи на подмену System.out ридером-обёрткой
+1911-1915 - Replacing System.out by reader-wrapper
-1914 - String.format применение
+1914 - String.format implementation
-1919 - апдейт Value в мапе
+1919 - Value update in Map
-1917 - создания адаптера FileConsoleWriter (пишет и в файл и в консоль) 1921 - сплит строки с использованием регулярок, парсинг строки в дату по паттернам 1923 - использование регулярок
-1924 - извлечение вэлью по ключу мапы
+1917 - Creating a FileConsoleWriter adapter (writes to both file and a console)
+1921 - String split using regex, parsing strings into dates by using patterns
+1923 - Regex usage
+1924 - Extracting map value by key
 1926 - StringBuilder reverse method
-1928 - задача на ClassLoader
+1928 - ClassLoader example
-1918 - задача на изъятие тэгов из HTML файла через библиотеку JSOUP
+1918 - Removing tags from an HTML file using the JSOUP library

-###20й уровень
-2001-2005 - задачи на сохранение массива объектов в файл и считывание из файла, создание временного файла 2002 - задача с переводом строки в Enum, Date и наоборот 2003 - задача на Properties
+### 20 Level
+Tasks about serialization/deserialization
+2001-2005 - Saving an array of objects to a file and reading from a file, creating a temporary file
+2002 - Conversion string to Enum, Date and vice versa
+2003 - Properties example
-2006-2013 - задачи на Serializable, Externalizable
+2006-2013 - Tasks about Serializable, Externalizable
-2008 - десериализация синглтона через метод readResolve 2014-2015 - задачи на сериализацию и transient поля, 2015 - многопоточность впридачу
+2008 - Singleton deserialization via readResolve method
+2014-2015 - Tasks about serialization and transient fields, 2015 - with multithreading
-2018 - задача на сериализацию наследуемых классов и переопредение (read write) методов 2020 - transient поля
+2018 - Derived classes serialization and overriding (read write) methods
-2023 - задача на цепочку вызовов методов из суперклассов 2025 - алгоритм на вычисление чисел армстронга
-2026 - алгоритм на вычисление прямоугольников из единиц в рамках квадратного двумерного массива

-###21й уровень
-2101 - задача с определением адреса сети, перевод суженного до байт числа в инт, побитовые операции
+2020 - transient fields
+2023 - Chain of method calls from superclasses
+2025 - Armstrong numbers calculation
+2026 - Calculating "1" rectangles from within a square-shaped two-dimensional array

+### 21 Level
+2101 - Determining the network address, conversion of a number casted to byte into int, bitwise operations
-2102 - задача на getModifiers
+2102 - getModifiers example
 2104-2106 - equals and hashcode
-2107-2109 - задачи на clone
+2107-2109 - Task about clone method
-2110-2112 - try with resources
+2110-2112 - Try with resources
-2112 - пример как использовать внутри блока try объект созданный в скобках try 2113 - игра ипподром

-##22й уровень
+2112 - Example how to use an object created in try brackets inside a try block
+2113 - Hyppodrome game

+### 22 Level
-2201 - задача с нитями, которые обрезают строки по табуляциям, UncaughtExceptionHandler, String.format 2202, 2203 - regex + substring
+2201 - Threads that truncate strings by tabs, UncaughtExceptionHandler, String.format
+2202, 2203 - regex + substring
-2204-2206 - String.format, 2206 - формат даты
+2204-2206 - String.format, 2206 - Date format
 2207-2209 - StringBuider
-2207 - тяжелая задача на StringBuilder reverse и добавление слов из списка для которых есть перевертыши 2209 - наркоманская задача на прилепление слов при совпадении первой буквы с последней предыдущего и наоборот 2210 - String Tokenizer
-2211 - считывание данных из файла, перевод в другую кодировку и запись в другой файл 2212 - жёсткая регулярка на поиск правильного номера телефона 2312 - говняная консольная змейка

-##23й уровень
-Задачи на final
-2304 - задача на Mock с использованием анонимных классов 2305-2311 - задачи на вложенные, внутренние, анонимные классы 2413 - консольная игра Arkanoid

-##24й уровень
-2401-2403 - интерфейсы маркеры
-2404-2405, 2407-2409 - классы внутри методов, анонимные классы
-2409 - getSimpleName класса
-2406 - наследование вложенных классов
-2410 - реализация Итератора анонимным классом
-2412 - задача с использованием Comparator, ChoiceFormat, MessageFormat 3608 - задача на паттерн MVC

-#25й уровень
-2501-2503 - задачи на Enum
-2504 - Enum состояние нити
-2505 - UncaughtExceptionHandler и Daemon, String format 2506 - логирование State внутри другой нити
-2508 - задача на прерывание Thread, Task Manipulator 2510-2512 - задачи на UncaughtExceptionHandler
-2512-2513 - задачи на yield
-2909 - задачи на рефакторинг

-##26й уровень
-2601-2603 - задачи на comparator
-2604-2606 - задачи на volatile
-2607-2609 - задачи на synchronized блоки
-2610 - concurrent BlockingQueue
-2611 - concurrent Map
-2612 - concurrent Lock
-3008 - большая задача на чат (использование сокета, сериализации, синхронизированные блоки и wait/notify внутри них)

-##27й уровень
-2701, 2702 - break, continue, метки
+2207 - StringBuilder reverse, adding words from the list for which there are inversions
+2209 - Sticking words when first letter matches a last previous one and vice versa
+2210 - String Tokenizer
+2211 - reading data from a file, converting to another encoding and writing to another file
+2212 - Regex for finding correct phone number
+2312 - Snake game console

+### 23 Level
+Tasks about final
+2304 - Mock with anonymous classes usage
+2305-2311 - Tasks about nested, inner, anonymous classes
+2413 - Arkanoid console game

+### 24 Level
+2401-2403 - Marker-interfaces
+2404-2405, 2407-2409 - Classes within methods, anonymous classes
+2409 - getSimpleName of a class
+2406 - Nested classes inheritance
+2410 - Iterator pattern implementation by anonymous class
+2412 - Comparator, ChoiceFormat, MessageFormat
+3608 - MVC pattern big task

+### 25 Level
+2501-2503 - Tasks about Enum
+2504 - Enum thread state
+2505 - UncaughtExceptionHandler and Daemon, String format
+2506 - State logging inside other thread
+2508 - interrupting Thread, Task Manipulator
+2510-2512 - UncaughtExceptionHandler
+2512-2513 - yield
+2909 - Refactoring big task

+### 26 Level
+2601-2603 - Comparator
+2604-2606 - Volatile
+2607-2609 - Synchronized blocks
+2610 - Concurrent BlockingQueue
+2611 - Concurrent Map
+2612 - Concurrent Lock
+3008 - Chat creating big task (Socket, Serialization, Syncronized blocks and wait/notify inside them)

+### 27 Level
+2701, 2702 - break, continue, goto
 2703-2708 - deadlock
+2707 - Determining an order of synchronizations in a block by intentionally organizing a deadlock
-2707 - задача на определения порядка синхронизаций в блоке путем намеренной организацией дедлока 2790-2710 - wait notify
+2790-2710 - wait notify
 2711 - countdownlatch

+### 28 Level